stat545ubc-2022/Linger_Shen_Mini_Data_Analysis/mini-project-1.md

 We can notice that for Greenway, the trees 100% don’t have curb, while for others type of street_side, the trees mostly have curb.
 Specifically, for Bike Road, the trees 100% have curb.
-It makes sense that for normal street, the trees should come with curb, while for Greenway the trees don’t necessarily have ones.
+It makes sense that for normal streets, the trees should come with curb, while for Greenway the trees don’t necessarily have ones.

-##### Graphing: Create a graph out of summarized variables that has at least two geom layers.
+**Graphing: Create a graph out of summarized variables that has at least two geom layers.**

 To plot the *street_side_name* and *curb_percentage* in stack for easier comparison, I used pivot_longer() to make the data “tidier”.